Drozerah/es6-babel-node-starter/README.md

   //...
 ```
 __* source maps:__
   - note that the generated Source Map is included in the compiled file.
-If you need a separated file pleaze refer to the [Babel Source Map Documentation](https://babeljs.io/docs/en/options#source-map-options)
+If you need a separated file please refer to the [Babel Source Map Documentation](https://babeljs.io/docs/en/options#source-map-options)

 __** JS comments for production:__
   - by default, any JS comments in the output code from `Babel` are preserved.
 If you want to remove them for production, you'll need to change the boolean value of the ``"comments"`` property into the `.babelrc` file like so: